| |

 So, get to know the different landscaping bush types you're thinking of using.
 Study the type of flowers they produce, what time of year they flower, and what different colors the leaves change to during spring and fall.

-Of course some plants and trees are deciduous and others keep there leaves all year.
+Of course some plants and trees are deciduous and others are evergreen .
 That's an important factor also, not only for the look but also for the maintenance issues.

 Another concern may be creating shade in the summer while still allowing sunlight in during the winter months.
 EXAMPLE: The south side of a home may have lots of windows. during the winter months the home could potentially warm up nicely.
 But during the summer, trees on the south side that have leaves could create shade in the same area.